benjdum59/release-note-generator/README.md

 369eefa9e - fix: this is a commit for fixing a bug 1 (Benjamin Dumont)

 ### Features
-8a8dbca86 - this is a commit for a feature (Benjamin Dumont)
+8a8dbca86 - feat: this is a commit for a feature (Benjamin Dumont)

 ### Configuration
 1428e0136 - chore: generate changelog (Benjamin Dumont)